Rachael Carpani

-Rachael Ann Carpani (born 24 August 1980) is an Australian actress best known as Jodi Fountain in McLeod's Daughters.
+Rachael Anna-Maie Carpani (24 August 1980 – 7 December 2025) was an Australian actress best known for her role as Jodi Fountain-McLeod in McLeod's Daughters.

-Biography

-Carpani has twice been nominated at the Logies, both in 2007.

 Career

-She is most famous for her role as Jodi Fountain on the Australian TV drama McLeod's Daughters.
+Carpani is most famous for her role as Jodi Fountain on the Australian television drama McLeod's Daughters.
 Carpani also had a role in the film Hating Alison Ashley, starring Delta Goodrem, and appeared in All Saints.
-Carpani attended The Hills Grammar School with Delta Goodrem.
+Carpani and Goodrem had both attended The Hills Grammar School.

-Carpani left McLeod's Daughters to pursue her career in the United States.
+She left McLeod's Daughters to pursue her career in the United States.
 She had been cast in the CBS pilot, Law Dogs with Janeane Garofalo, but the series was not picked up.
 She appeared in seven episodes of season one of Cane.
-Rachael then returned to McLeod's Daughters as Jodi Fountain for the final episode on 31 January 2009.
+Carpani returned to McLeod's Daughters as Jodi Fountain for the final episode on 31 January 2009.

 Carpani appeared commercially as one of the faces for Telstra's Next G network.
 She appeared in episode six of NCIS: Los Angeles in November 2009, playing a small role alongside Chris O'Donnell and LL Cool J. In 2010, she had a recurring role on The Glades, playing opposite former real-life boyfriend Matt Passmore.
 She began starring in the crime drama Against the Wall in 2011.
 In 2015, Carpani starred in the TV films If There Be Thorns and Seeds of Yesterday on the Lifetime cable network, which are the third and fourth films in the Flowers in the Attic TV film series that are based on the Dollanganger novel series by V.C.
 Andrews.
 In 2018, she appeared in a multi-episode arc in the Seven/South Pacific series 800 Words.

 In August 2024, Carpani joined the recurring cast of Home and Away as Claudia Salini.

+Personal life

+Carpani dated Matt Passmore, a fellow actor.
+After her death, he paid tribute to her.

+Carpani spoke openly on her struggle with Endometriosis, the condition she lived with for twenty years.
+She opened a dialogue about living with the condition and how it affected her life and her time on set.

+Death

+Carpani died from a chronic illness in Sydney, Australia, on 7 December 2025, at the age of 45.

+Leading a tribute was her McLeod's Daughters co-star Bridie Carter, who shared on social media "Rest in Peace our beautiful girl."
+Matt Passmore in his tribute said "the greatest gift was knowing you."

+Funeral

+Her funeral was held on 19 December 2025 took place in Sydney, Australia.